 We specifically look to make this happen in the following ways:

-- We freely educate and inform through our collective writing, podcasting, webinars and other freely available community activities.
+- We freely educate and inform through our collective writing, podcasting, seminars and other freely available community activities.

 - We help leaders and individuals grow and develop through our coaching, training and speaking services.